sleijon1/aoc23/d8/README.md

 > True
 ```

-This wasnt sufficient to immediately use LCM as as a solution however.
+This wasnt sufficient to immediately use LCM as a solution however.
 We needed to ensure that we land on Z from A at the first instruction.
 Testing this:

 ```python
 print(all([s % len(instr) == 0 for s in map(find_z, a_starts)]))